 Visiting Sydney Olympic Park

 Take the City-West link Rd (A4) from the city until you reach Homebush Drive.
 Take the right turn to Homebush Drive and then left onto Australia Avenue.
-Parking inside the park is available for the flat rate of $25.
+Parking inside the park is available for a flat rate of $25.

 If you are coming on public transport, take the train to Concord West Station and then follow Victoria Avenue to the park.